Mockingbird (Inez & Charlie Foxx song): Other versions

 Taj Mahal's soulful version on his album Dancing the Blues (1993) features a duet with Etta James.

-Lloyd and Harry sing an a cappella version of the Taylor/James version in the 1994 film Dumb And Dumber.
+Lloyd and Harry sing an a cappella version in the 1994 film Dumb And Dumber.

-Toby Keith reached number 27 on Hot Country Songs in 2004 with a cover featuring his daughter, Krystal Keith.
+Toby Keith reached No. 27 on Hot Country Songs in 2004 with a cover featuring his daughter, Krystal Keith.
 It appears on Keith's album Greatest Hits 2.

 In 2007, Eddie Money remade "Mockingbird" for his album of classic Soul covers Wanna Go Back; he was partnered by his daughter Jesse Money.

 On the television series Blossom, Melissa Manchester and Joey Lawrence — playing mother and son – duet on "Mockingbird" after a solo by Manchester on "Hush Little Baby".

-"Mockingbird" is also performed by characters in the television series Will & Grace and in the comedy films National Lampoon's Vacation (1983) and Dumb & Dumber (1994).
+"Mockingbird" is also performed by characters in the television series Will & Grace and in the comedy films National Lampoon's Vacation (1983).

 American rapper Eminem also used the lullaby "Hush Little Baby" in the lyrics of his single "Mockingbird" from his album Encore (2004).

 In The Simpsons episode "Three Gays of the Condo" (2003), Marge and Homer sing the opening from the Taylor/Simon version of the song after Marge finds a puzzle piece that has Taylor's face that is part of a jigsaw puzzle that the Simpsons put together.
 The same version is again parodied in the 2013 episode "Treehouse of Horror XXIV" by Selma who now has a duet partner in Bart's disembodied head being sewn to her body.

 British singer Dusty Springfield performed the song as a duet with Jimi Hendrix on a 1968 episode of her ITV variety show, It Must Be Dusty.
 No high quality versions appear to have survived to present day, but a viewer's film of the performance has surfaced online.

 In the Close Enough episode "The Canine Guy", Josh sings the Taylor/Simon opening of the song with Dogboy.